Best 38 Special Ammo For Target Practice Precision Shooting

 - Muzzle Energy: 260 ft-lbs

-Our next pick for target shooting, plinking, and casual competition is Fiocchi 38 Special ammo 130gr FMJ.
+Our next pick for target shooting, plinking, and casual competition is Fiocchi 38 Special ammo 130 grain FMJ.

-This is a reliable, accurate round that has proven itself in the field of competition and is much beloved by plinkers.
+This is a reliably accurate round that has proven itself in the field of competition, and is also beloved by plinkers.
 It’s ideally suited for everything from casual target shooting to training for self-defense.
+It performs especially well out of carbines, too.

-For high-performance target shooting, this is an excellent option for anyone looking to get the most out of their ammo without breaking the bank, especially if you’re buying Fiocchi 38 Special ammo to avoid shooting up all your more expensive .357 magnum ammo.
+This is an excellent option for high-performance target shooting, as well as anyone looking to get the most out of their ammo without breaking the bank, especially if you’re buying Fiocchi 38 Special ammo to avoid burning through all your more expensive .357 magnum ammo.

 Speer Lawman .38 Special 125 Grain TMJ